16 February 2017

 , University of Michigan, USA

 The Ellis R. Lippincott Award is given for contributions to vibrational spectroscopy and is co-sponsored by the Coblentz Society and the Society for Applied Spectroscopy.
-Roberto Merlin is receiving the award for for discoveries and applications of phonons in semiconductor hetero- and nano-structures as well as advanced materials using visible and ultrafast x-ray spectroscopy.
+Roberto Merlin is receiving the award for discoveries and applications of phonons in semiconductor hetero- and nano-structures as well as advanced materials using visible and ultrafast x-ray spectroscopy.

 Adolph Lomb Medal